 This friend-foe dilemma is the essential conundrum that is Dish.
 Six months before its contract with Disney was set to expire, Dish was not at the negotiating table but in the courtroom, suing Disney's ESPN unit for allegedly offering better rates to Dish's competition.

-Of course, Ergen has been hailed as a hero by consumer advocates who appreciate his willingness to play with a TV model that has become sacred to Hollywood conglomerates.
+Naturally, Ergen has been hailed as a hero by consumer advocates who appreciate his willingness to play with a TV model that has become sacred to Hollywood conglomerates.
 "When it comes to trying new things and keeping costs down in a competitive market, you need a trailblazer like Dish," says John Bergmayer of Public Knowledge, a nonprofit rights organization.

 If Dish displays a particular form of aggression, observers attribute it to the billionaire founder and his company's precarious position in the competitive video distribution industry.

 Charlie Ergen was born in Tennessee, the son of a physicist who is said to have coined the term "China Syndrome" to describe the inadequacies of containing a nuclear reactor accident.
 After playing small forward on the state university basketball team, he earned a degree in business administration from Wake Forest University in 1976 and then worked as a financial analyst at Frito-Lay.
-Two years later, at the age of 25, he surprised his family by "retiring" - or rather, using the discounts his future wife, Cantey McAdam, received from her work as a flight attendant to travel the world.
+Two years later, at the age of 25, he surprised his family by "retiring" - or rather, taking advantage of discounts his future wife, Cantey McAdam, received from her work as a flight attendant to travel the world.
 He also toyed with the idea of opening a more professional become a poker and blackjack player.

 An avid mountaineer who has climbed Kilimanjaro and Mount Everest, Ergen has steadily built his company - now officially called DISH - into one of the 200 largest in the world, with average annual profits of about $1 billion (Ergen controls 88 percent of the voting rights in the company).
 Dish thrived in large part by focusing on the hilly rural areas of the country where no cable TV lines ran - and, of course, by being willing to take on anyone who got in the way.